mcapra/nagios-nlsexport/README.md

 ----- Exports all syslog entries (given the query) from the year 2015 into raw JSON (default) into the /home/juser/export_nls path.

 ```
+# Version - 1.2.4
+* Fixed an issue with nested JsonObjects throwing UnsupportedOperationException

 # Version - 1.2.3
 * Fixed an issue with weird Elasticsearch types causing NPEs